 Enovix to Participate in Upcoming Investor Conferences

-/EIN News/ -- FREMONT, Calif., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation (“Enovix”) (Nasdaq: ENVX), the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced its participation in the following upcoming investor conferences:
+FREMONT, Calif., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation ("Enovix") ENVX, the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced its participation in the following upcoming investor conferences:

 21st Annual J.P.
 Morgan Tech/Auto Forum During the 2023 International CES